waltervh/BornAgain-website/content/documentation/working-with-python/fitting/introduction/minimal-fitting-example/index.md

 ##### The data

 *Experimental data* is represented by `real_data` function.
-It return 2D `numpy` array with intensity values obtained from the same simulation with radius of spheres equals to $5~nm$.
+It returns 2D `numpy` array with intensity values obtained from the same simulation with radius of spheres equals to $5~nm$.

 ##### Fit objective